zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

 # I. Introduction

-Yeast (Saccharomyces cerevisiae) has been recognized as an important model in the field of biology because some essential cellular processes are the same in human and in yeast.
-Scientists could use the yeast as a model to figure out the connection between gene, protein, and functions.
+Yeast (Saccharomyces cerevisiae) has been recognized as an essential model in the field of biology because some essential cellular processes are the same in human and in yeast.
+Scientists could use the yeast as a model to investigate and disclose the connection between gene, protein, and functions.

 In this project, we used publicly available Saccharomyces cerevisiae W303 PacBio data to assemble the yeast genome by using Canu.
-After assembly, we used Quiver to correct the structure and Pilon to correct nucleotides.
-Busco score was used to evaluate the assembly results, while basic statistical results were obtained by using Quast and used to compare our assembly results with the reference genome.
-Cumulative Distribution Function (CDF) was also used to determine the contiguity of the assemblied genome.
-Lastly, we run Augustus and TrinityStats to report the genome annotation and its basic statstical results, respectively.
+In the polishing stage, Quiver was applied to correct the structure, and Pilon was used to correcting nucleotides.
+Busco score was calculated to evaluate the assembly results, while basic statistical results were obtained by using Quast and used to compare our assembly results with the reference genome.
+Cumulative Distribution Function (CDF) was also used to determine the continuity of the assembled genome.
+Lastly, we run Augustus and TrinityStats to report the genome annotation and its basic statistical results, respectively.

 # II.
 Pipeline

-All of the codes used in this project are available in this github repository.
-As long as you have created the environment and required softwares were installed properly (details in section III), you should be able to run all the programs without changing the scripts.
+All of the codes used in this project are available in this Github repository.
+As long as the required environments and software have installed (details in section III), you should be able to run all the programs without changing the scripts.

 ![work flow](Figures/work_flow.png)

-The entire Assembly work flow is shown in the graph above.
+The entire Assembly workflow is shown in the graph above.
 The blue arrow represents where the result from each step would go.
-After each step, a Busco score is obtained and statistical results are calculated by Quast.
+After each step, a Busco score is calculated, and statistical results are calculated by Quast.
 Lastly, graphs were constructed in the end, and Augustus and TrinityStats were run for gene annotation and basic statistical results.
 Each step is explained in the following sections.
 Information about versions and interpretations are described in the [final paper](https://docs.google.com/document/d/1BDGt6vxnI0uYwd2VWN8QQTd4IVIASFijE2-ZktaumLQ/edit?usp=sharing).

 # III.
 Pipeline Steps

-The naming of each parameter in each tool used in this section are for your reference.
+The naming of each parameter in each tool used are simple for your convenience.
 Please check our bash files in this repository for details on how we ran the program using those parameters.
 We designed the code try to be as clear as possible.

 ## 1. Preparation

 ### 1.1 File Directory Set Up

-The first step is to set up the file directory on your machine.
+The first step is to set up the file directory (File map attached in the end) on your machine.
 Our [create_folder.sh](Create_Environment/create_folder.sh) helps you to create directory for all the rawdata, scripts, and results.

 ### 1.2 Environment Set Up and Download Data